tekapo/wp_oreore_set/wp-content/plugins/login-security-solution/readme.txt

 == Changelog ==

+= 0.39.0 (2013-05-29) =
+* Enforce password history during password reset process.

+= 0.38.0 (2013-05-27) =
+* Mention that the password force change process does not touch the admin that presses the button.
+* Remove HTML special characters when using WP's `blogname` setting.
+* Unit tests pass using PHP 5.3.27-dev, 5.4.17-dev, 5.5.0-dev
+* Tested under WordPress 3.5.1 and 3.6beta3 using regular and multisite.

+= 0.37.0 (2013-04-29) =
+* Monitor login attempts from XML-RPC requests.
+* Fix "te ernstig te" in the Dutch translation (thanks fwieringen@github).

 = 0.36.0 (2013-04-13) =
 * Have the password reset page say why a password isn't strong enough.